fzaverl/s3dlib/README.md

 <p align='center'><img src='images/hyperboloid.png#center'></p>

 For this case, the following function and object construction are shown below.
-The complete script with the Matplotlib figure creation is given in the *examples* directory.
+The complete [source code](/examples/hyperboloid.py) with the Matplotlib figure creation is given in the *examples* directory.

 ```python
 # 1. Define functions to examine ....................................